Dental Diets, Treats & Antiseptics

 Dental chew objects do not replace toothbrushing.
 They are generally inadequate in removing plaque in most pets and entirely inadequate in controlling plaque in areas of already established periodontal disease (pocketing).

-How do pet dental friendly diets work and which ones are available?
+How Do Dental Friendly Diets Work and Which Ones Are Available?
 History proves that improved nutrition is a major reason pets live longer and lead healthier lives.
 From a nutritional standpoint with pet foods, it is a wise decision to purchase the best food you can afford.
 Dry foods are considered a little better than canned foods because they have some abrasive activity which helps remove plaque from the crowns of the teeth.
 Soft foods will generally result in greater plaque accumulation than hard diets.
 Hard diets are less likely than canned foods to become packed between teeth and in the gingival crevices.
 However, even on the harder diets, plaque and calculus does accumulate and periodontal disease is evident.
 Several commercial foods have received the respected VOHC seal of approval for demonstrating product effectiveness and safety.
 Dental diets can effectively reduce some plaque and calculus accumulation, but do not eliminate it.
 Hill’s prescription diet Canine and Feline t/d® and Science Diet Oral Care® are both balanced nutritionally and have a good “mesh type” effect.
 Dietary fibers are arranged more parallel than many of the dry foods, and the kibble is larger, forcing the teeth to penetrate the kibble rather than shattering it, thus providing additional abrasive action to help keep the teeth cleaner above the gum line.
 Eukanuba Dental Defense Diet, Friskies Dental Diet and Royal Canin Diets contain a chemical coating (polyphosphates) on their kibble.
 This chemical is activated in the mouth and safely delays calculus (tarter) build-up.
 It is important to understand that dental diets have limited effectiveness and do not replace the need for tooth brushing and professional cleanings.
 This is especially important to appreciate for those pets that already have PD.

 Pet Drinking Water Additives: There is relatively little scientific research to support the claims made by many manufacturers of water additives and oral sprays for adequate plaque control.
 Where the desire is to make “evidence based” recommendations, the evidence for support of these products is low.
 There are serious health risks associated with some of these products that are actually available over the counter.
 Some of the sweeteners (Xylitol) used are known toxins for animals.
 It is recommended that additives only be used with your veterinarians’ direction.
 Oral bacteria produce gases which account for the halitosis (bad breath) associated with gum disease.
 Various products are designed to reduce this oral odor, however, they may be doing nothing towards actually eliminating the bacteria (cause of the problem).
 Healthy Mouth® Anti-plaque Water Additive is the only VOHC approved water additive.